anuvgupta/tunnel.js/README.md

 # tunnel.js

 Automated seamless switching between multiple SSH tunnels via SOCKS proxy settings.
 Intended for macOS use.

 ### configuration

+1. First, edit the script `tunnel` (not `tunnel.js`), setting `script_path` to the absolute path on your disk to the `tunnel.js` script (ie. `script_path=/Users/anuv/Documents/GitHub/tunnel.js/tunnel.js`).
+2. Then, symlink (with absolute paths) the `tunnel` script to `/usr/local/bin` like so (sudo may be required): `ln -s /Users/anuv/Documents/GitHub/tunnel.js/tunnel /usr/local/bin`
-Populate `config.json` with configurations for each tunnel required:
+3. Finally, populate `configs.json` with configurations for each tunnel required:

 ```
 {